Skaapie/nodejs-PBKDF2-cracking/README.md

 nodejs-PBKDF2-cracking
 ======================
-This is a proof-of-concept for cracking passwords hashed and salted with the PBKDF2 as typically used by NodeJS generators that scaffold complete projects of useful parts.
+This is a proof-of-concept for cracking passwords hashed and salted with the PBKDF2.
+It is commonly used by the Passport authentication middleware and is used by some NodeJS generators, in this case Yeoman.

-Yeoman generator was used in this case with basic (username & password).
+Yeoman generator was used in this case with basic (username & password) authentication.

-The data from MongoDB was extracted to use as a sample.
+The user data from MongoDB was extracted to use as a sample.

 http://en.wikipedia.org/wiki/PBKDF2